-NordVPN is really outstanding in terms of encryption standards, privacy, and security.
+NordVPN is outstanding in terms of encryption standards, privacy, and security.

-NordVPN uses the highest standard of encryption to keep your data private and secure.
-By default, its apps use the AES-256-GCM encryption algorithm with a 4096-bit DH key, which the NSA recommends securing classified information, including the TOP SECRET level.
+NordVPN uses the highest encryption standard to keep your data private and secure.
+Its apps use the AES-256-GCM encryption algorithm with a 4096-bit D.H. key, which the NSA recommends securing classified information, including the TOP SECRET level.

 No known practical attack can break the AES-256-GCM encryption.
-If you used a brute-force attack – which means checking all possible key combinations – you would need more resources than humanity currently has at its disposal to crack the encryption.
-Right now, there is not enough time in the Universe to crack the AES 256-bit encryption.
+If you used a brute-force attack – checking all possible vital combinations – you would need more resources than humanity currently has at its disposal to crack the encryption.
+There is not enough time in the Universe to crack the AES 256-bit encryption.

 The number 256 refers to the encryption key size, so 256-bit has 2^256 possible combinations.
-While theoretically, no encryption cipher is truly impregnable, AES with 256-bit keys is an absolute overkill when it comes to security.
+While theoretically, no encryption cipher is genuinely impregnable, AES with 256-bit keys is absolute overkill for security.
 Breaking it would theoretically require billions of years.

-As I always mention, this level of encryption is what is expected from a VPN service in 2021.
+As I always mentioned, this level of encryption is expected from a VPN service in 2021.

 Leak Tests and Leak Protection

-A VPN does not necessarily guarantee that there won't be any DNS, IP, WebRTC, or IPv6 leaks.
-If your IP leaks, then your location and privacy have been compromised, while a DNS leak means that your online activity is visible to your ISP and third parties.
+A VPN does not necessarily guarantee that there won’t be any DNS, IP, WebRTC, or IPv6 leaks.
+If your I.P. leaks, your location, and privacy have been compromised, while a DNS leak means that your online activity is visible to your ISP and third parties.